Murder of Erica Parsons: Investigation

-On July 30, 2013, Erica's then 19-year-old brother, Jamie Parsons, had a fight with his parents, whereupon he reported Erica missing.
+On July 30, 2013, Erica's then 19-year-old adoptive brother, Jamie Parsons, had a fight with his parents, whereupon he reported Erica missing.
 He said he had not seen his adoptive sister in almost two years.
 He told police that Erica had been abused, and that he believed his parents had killed Erica, burying her in their backyard.
 He later retracted those statements, although he later testified at his parents' trial that there had been ongoing abuse.
 Jamie testified that the last time he saw Erica was November 19, 2011.
 She was standing in a corner, which was a common punishment Erica endured.
 "She didn't look too good – she looked like a zombie", he said.
 "She said she did not feel good.
 She said she could not breathe too good."
 Casey Parsons heard this and told her "to shut the fuck up".
 When he awoke the next morning, his parents had left early, which was unusual, and Erica was gone.
 His parents returned to the home without Erica and he felt something wasn't right; "Mama looked normal", he said.
-"Daddy looked sick, like he was about to throw up", James Parsons testified.
+"Daddy looked sick, like he was about to throw up", Jamie testified.
 "Mama went on her recliner with the computer.
 Daddy, it was a blank stare."
 When asked where Erica was, they told Jamie that Erica had gone to live with her biological grandmother.